 Where: 143 Old Church Street, Chelsea, SW3 6EB

-Why: The perfect home for the oenophiles out there, 67 Pall Mall revels in its shamelessly epicurean origins and smart location, squeezed between St James’s Palace and the Oxford and Cambridge Club.
+The perfect home for the oenophiles out there, 67 Pall Mall revels in its shamelessly epicurean origins and smart location, squeezed between St James’s Palace and the Oxford and Cambridge Club.
 The passion is, of course, fine wine, which is the lifeblood of 67 Pall Mall.
-But far from extravagance, the premise of the club was in fact thrift – a backlash against the extortionate wine-markup of London’s restaurants and bars.
-Members can store up to 36 bottles of their own wine in the club to be enjoyed at will, or can dip into the 5,000 bottles on the club list – the most valuable being safely stowed deep in the club’s vault.
-So popular is the club that it was forced to close its membership list before even opening its doors, so better sign up up asap – you could be in for a wait.
+But far from extravagance, the premise of the club was in fact thrift – a backlash against the extortionate wine-markup charged by London’s restaurants and bars.
+Members can store up to 36 bottles of their own wine in the club, to be enjoyed at will, or can dip into the 5,000 bottles on the club list – the most valuable being safely stowed deep in the club’s vault.
+So popular is the club that it was forced to close its membership list before even opening its doors!

 Where: 67 Pall Mall, St. James's, SW1Y 5ES

-Why: Seemingly a million miles from the genteel St James’ clubs, The House of St Barnabas has its feet firmly in the 21st century.
-Going out of its way to redefine the members’ club image, The House of St Barnabas has combined the pleasures of club leisure with a commitment to social responsibility.
+A clash of 18th century grandeur and modernity, The House of St Barnabas goes out of its way to redefine the members’ club image, not least by combining the pleasures of clubbing (in every sense (except seal)) with a commitment to social responsibility.
 A fully not-for-profit organisation, the club gives back to the community with programmes like the Employment Academy offering work experience to the homeless, and the donation of half of its events tickets to those who wouldn’t be able to afford it themselves.
-But with a myriad of spaces as well as features such as a chapel, lounge and The Library Bar, members get as much as they give – the al fresco dining in the courtyard was a clear favourite, and felt like a secret escape in the middle of Soho.
+But with a myriad of spaces as well as features such as a chapel, lounge and The Library Bar, members get as much as they give – the al fresco dining in the courtyard feels like a secret escape despite being in the middle of Soho.

-Where: 1 Greek Street, Soho Square, Soho, London, W1D 4NQ
+Where: 1 Greek Street, Soho Square, Soho, London, W1D 4NQ, United Kingdom

-Why: Once home to Charles Fortnum (of Fortnum and Mason fame), this Soho venue now plays host to Black’s Club, an institution that’s seen a recent revival.
-First formed in 1764 and rejuvenated as a famously ‘louche’ bohemian drinking den in the 1990s.
-Today it has a more wholesome reputation, the building restored to its original Georgian glory and its supper club roots.
-Easily mistaken for an unassuming townhouse from outside, inside is cosy and welcoming with a home-from-home feel.
-All this is made all the more comfortable by the club’s key perk: it’s dog-friendly!
-So your four-legged friend can laze in front of the club’s open fire while you enjoy all the spoils of the supper club menu.
+Once home to Charles Fortnum (off of Fortnum and Mason), this Soho townhouse now plays host to Black’s Club, an institution that’s enjoyed something of a recent revival.
+Despite spurious claims to having been formed in 1764 (when Samuel Johnson, David Garrick and Joshua Reynolds formed a supper club) history wasn’t really made until 1992 when Black’s launched with a reputation as an enjoyably ‘louche’ bohemian drinking den.
+Today, perhaps with the wisdom of age, it has a more wholesome reputation and with the building restored to its original Georgian glory the club celebrates its supper club roots.
+Unassuming, it’s easily mistaken for someone’s actual house from outside, but inside is cosy and welcoming with a genuine home-from-home feel.
+All this is made all the more comfortable by one of the club’s key perks: it’s dog-friendly!
+So your four-legged friend can laze in front of the open fire while you enjoy all the spoils of the dinner menu.